drinking-code/react-round-div/README.md

 ## Things to note & caveats

-This package is still in the starting blocks, so for now borders are only supported in the `solid` style and some transitions, and animations on the div may not work properly.
+This package is still in the starting blocks, some cases where it might not behave as expected.
+For example, some border styles are not rendered correctly, and some transitions and animations on the div may not work properly.

-There are a couple of css properties, that you can't reliably set with `RoundDiv`:
+There are a couple of css properties, that you can't reliably set _inline_ with `RoundDiv`:

 - the `background` property and all the properties it is a shorthand for
-- `border-color`
+- the `border`, `border-image`, and all the properties they are a shorthand for
 - `box-shadow`
 - `filter`, if you haven't set [`dontConvertShadow`](#dontconvertshadow)

 You shouldn't set these properties inline.
 Instead, set them in a stylesheet.
-This may change in future versions.
-The `filter` property in particular will not work at all, if you have set a `box-shadow` AND have not set [`dontConvertShadow`](#dontconvertshadow).
+This behaviour may change in future versions.
+The `filter` property in particular will only not work, if you have set a `box-shadow` AND have not set [`dontConvertShadow`](#dontconvertshadow).
 This may also change in future versions.

+### Intended differences to the html `<div>`

+Unlike the html `<div>`, `RoundDiv` still rounds the corners of borders of there is a border image set.
+This looks great with gradients, but might clash with the use of actual images as borders.

 ### webpack